pdegner/pdegner.github.io/Machine_Learning/car_damage/sup_summary.md

 ##### By Patti Degner, Bethany Keller, and Chris Sexton

+*Full code for this project is here: https://github.com/pdegner/Car_Damage_Detection*

 ## Goal

 The goal of this project is to to predict the location of damage to a car given an image of the damaged car.
 This information could be used for faster insurance assessment and claims processing.